Vageous/Vageous.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm a master student who is majoring in applied cryptography and federated learning at the University of Electronic Science and Technology of China.
 Specifically, my research interest includes the following aspects.
 Additionally, I have done some work that combines homomorphic encryption with federated learning and you can see them in <a href='https://github.com/Vageous'>my github</a>.
-Meanwhile, I have published some papers in some conferences and journals including IEEE ICC, IEEE Globecom, and IEEE IoTj.
-Now, I have begun to learn more about functional encryption, zero-knowledge proof, and blockchain.
+Meanwhile, I have published some papers in some conferences and journals including IEEE ICC, IEEE Globecom, ACISP, and IEEE IoTj.
+Now, I have begun to learn more about functional encryption, zero-knowledge proof, function secret sharing, and private information retrieval.
 In the future, I will do some work on the above aspects.

 ---
 # 🔭Research Interests